Read about our update schedules here.

 Data Privacy

-Data privacy deals with how your solution collects, stores, and processes personally identifiable information (PII), the regulations that apply to those processes, and how individuals can control who and what has access to their personal data.
-Adhering to data privacy regulations may require you to make updates to your sharing and visibility model, update your metadata configurations to restrict access, add encryption at the field level, create automations to export or delete a customer’s data upon request, and create policies defining how data can be used in automations and AI.
+Data privacy deals with how your solution collects, stores, and processes personally identifiable information (PII), along with the relevant regulations and an individual’s ability to control access to their personal data.
+Adhering to these regulations may necessitate updates to your sharing and visibility model, modifications to metadata configurations to restrict access, implementing field-level encryption, monitoring of logs and events, creating automations to export or delete a customer’s data upon request, and developing policies governing data usage in automations and AI.

-Non-compliance with data privacy regulations can lead to large fines and lawsuits.
-Moreover, exposing stakeholder data due to poor controls or a security breach can result in lost revenue and lost customer trust.
+Non-compliance with data privacy regulations can lead to substantial fines and lawsuits.
+Moreover, exposing stakeholder data due to insufficient controls or a security breach can result in lost revenue and eroded customer trust.

 Consider the following as you work to ensure adherence to data privacy requirements:

 During the classification process, it’s important to think about how all of the fields in your data model might be used and not just the ones that seem like they might be sensitive at first glance.
 In some cases, fields that seem inconsequential can become sensitive if used within the wrong context.
-For example, postal codes in the United States are sometimes used to predict the race of individuals who live in them.
+For example, postal codes in the United States can be a proxy for race and therefore if used in a predictive mode could unintentionally add bias or cause harm.
 Names can be used to predict gender, country of origin, race, religion, and even age, as popular names tend to change from generation to generation.
 Include classifications of all fields and a clear description of how any associated AI functionality will use them in your documentation.

-Use artificial intelligence (AI) tools such as Einstein Data Detect to identify sensitive data (for example, age, race, and gender) within your org.
+Use tools such as Data Detect to identify sensitive data within your org.
 If fields are classified as sensitive or if you know which fields are sensitive, tools like Einstein Content Selection will also identify fields that are highly correlated and therefore can be proxies for those sensitive fields.

 The list of patterns and anti-patterns below shows what proper (and poor) data privacy management looks like within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas of your system that need to be refactored.
+Use these to validate your designs before you build, or identify areas of your system that need to be refactored.

-To learn more about Salesforce tools for data privacy, see Tools Relevant to Compliant.
+To learn more about Salesforce tools for data privacy, see Tools Relevant to Be Compliant.

 Localization

-Localization is about adapting a product to a particular language, culture, and desired local look and feel as well as adapting to region-specific regulations, including data residency laws.
-Regulations vary from country to country, and sometimes even from municipality to municipality.
-As a result, your systems may need to comply with more than one set of regulations, depending on where your customers are located and how your business goes to market with its products and services.
+Localization is about adapting a product to align with a specific language, culture, and desired local aesthetic.
+This also includes adapting to region-specific regulations, such as data residency laws, which can differ significantly across countries and even municipalities.
+Consequently, your systems might need to satisfy multiple regulatory frameworks, depending on where your customers are located and how your business introduces its products and services to the market.

 In addition to variations in data privacy laws, many countries are also enacting data residency laws.
 At a minimum, data residency laws require all data related to a country’s citizens to be physically stored within that country’s borders.
-Some laws go further, requiring local storage of all data that country’s citizens can potentially access (including data about products and services).
-Taking it one step further, some countries and regions have regulations requiring citizen data to be maintained only by other citizens.
+Some laws go further, requiring local storage of all data (including data about products and services) potentially accessible by citizens.
+In certain cases, regulations require that citizen data be maintained only by other citizens of that country or region.

 Non-compliance could lead to large fines and lawsuits.
 For example, the EU's data protection authorities can impose fines up to €20 million or 4% of global revenue, whichever is higher.
 In the U.S., the California attorney general's office can seek significant penalties for both intentional and unintentional violations.